okteto-community/customize-customize-known-hosts-list/README.md

 ## Overview

-This repository helps you configure Okteto with predefined SSH host keys when your cluster has limited outbound connectivity, particularly when direct access to port 22 is restricted.
+This repository helps you configure Okteto with predefined list of SSH host keys.

-By default, Okteto uses `ssh-keyscan` to dynamically retrieve public SSH keys from source control servers, which requires outbound access on port 22.
-This repository provides an alternative solution by packaging a static `known_hosts` file within a custom pipeline runner image.

 ## Why Use This?